 The Speakers Bureau is a free, public service provided by the judicial community of North Carolina.
 Request a speaker for your civic education event.

-Find resource material available for civics education in the classroom about the role, importance, and history of North Carolina's Judicial Branch and the court system.
+Find resource material available for civics education in the classroom or presenting to a variety of groups, from various school age children to adults, about the role, importance, and history of North Carolina's Judicial Branch and the court system.